 A Standard of Excellence

 Isaac Newton Christian Academy is accredited by the Association of Christian Schools International (ACSI).
+This means the school is accredited at the elementary, junior high and high school levels.
 In 2013, the ACSI Regional Accreditation Commission voted unanimously to grant Isaac Newton Christian Academy its full five-year stamp of approval.
-This accreditation established Isaac Newton Christian Academy as an educational institution which meets the high standards necessary for quality education in an authentic Christian setting.
+The school received a renewal of this accreditation again in 2019.
+This accreditation establishes Isaac Newton Christian Academy as an educational institution which meets the high standards necessary for quality education in an authentic Christian setting.

 Our staff and Board of Directors works diligently on earning accreditation with ACSI.
 The accreditation program is designed to assist our school in achieving a standard of excellence and encouraging us in a continuous process of assessment and ongoing development.
 To desire excellence is to take seriously our commitment to Christ, whose name is excellent (Psalm 8:1).
 The on-going process of achieving and maintaining accredited status is our means of proclaiming our commitment to doing things well and to school improvement.
 It is a process of recognizing and assessing Isaac Newton Christian Academy’s entire program against accepted standards of performance, integrity, and quality.
 The major benefit of ACSI accreditation for our school is the documentation of an intensive appraisal of each component of our ministry.